The Beaufoy

 What a Diamond Way Buddhist centre means for Lambeth

 Our Buddhist centre at the Beaufoy Institute is a meeting point for local people, Londoners and visitors from the UK and abroad, where everyone is welcome to come and learn about their mind.
-As our main teacher Lama Ole Nydahl kept reminding us during the long and difficult process of bidding for and buying the Beaufoy, the reason for constructing Buddhist centres is not just to have a nice place to meditate ourselves, but to make a genuine offer to others who are interested in the benefits Buddhist practice can bring.
+As our main teacher Lama Ole Nydahl kept reminding us during the long and difficult process of acquiring the Beaufoy, the reason for constructing Buddhist centres to make a genuine offer to others who are interested in the benefits Buddhist practice can bring.